RUCOGS/cogs-pixel-race/README.md

 scons
 ```

+> [!NOTE]
+>
+> The custom `GDExtension` must be built for every type of platform you'd like to export to, as well as the target, which is either debug or release.
+>
+> The difference between debug and release targets occurs when you check the "Export With Debug" option when you export the project.
+If this option is checked, then the game will be in debug mode, and contain extra information and logging useful for debugging your exported game.
+If it's unchecked, then the game will strip out any debug information, making the game smaller.
+However, this makes the game harder to debug if it crashes.
+>
+> By default, running `scons` will build a debug build for your computer's platform.
+> You can specify the platform using `platform=<platform>` flag, and you can specify the target using the `target=<target>` flag.
+>
+> **Ex.** the following command builds the `GDExtension` for windows release builds.
+> ```bash
+> scons platform=windows target=template_release
+> ```
+> **Ex.** the following command builds the `GDExtension` for windows debug builds.
+> ```bash
+> scons platform=windows target=template_debug
+> ```
+> You can find more information on the [buildsystem page](https://docs.godotengine.org/en/stable/contributing/development/compiling/introduction_to_the_buildsystem.html) and the [gdextension example page](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html) on the Godot documentation.

 ## Creating Maps

 To create a custom map, create a new inherited scene of the `base_map.tscn` by right clicking on the `base_map.tscn` and selecting "New Inherited Scene".
 Then, place the newly created scene inside the `prefabs/maps` folder, and then add to the list of maps in the RaceSettings node in `main.tscn`.